Oculomotor, trochlear and abducens nerves (III, IV and VI cranial nerves). Details about paralytic strabismus Pathogenesis of vision diseases

 Causes

-Paralytic strabismus can be caused by damage to the corresponding nerves or by dysfunction and morphology of the muscles themselves.
-Paralysis can be central and peripheral.
-The former arise as a result of volumetric, inflammatory, vascular or dystrophic disorders and injuries in the brain, and the latter - in the presence of similar processes and consequences of injuries in the orbit and in the nerve branches themselves.
+Paralytic strabismus may be caused by damage to the corresponding nerves or a violation of the function and morphology of the muscles themselves.
+Paralysis can be central or peripheral.
+The first arise as a result of volumetric, inflammatory, vascular or dystrophic disorders and injuries in the brain, and the second - in the presence of similar processes and consequences of injuries in the orbit and in the nerve branches themselves.

 Diagnostics

-As with coordimetry, the distance between the red and white images is recorded in nine gaze positions.
-When interpreting the results, it is necessary to use the rule according to which the distance between double images increases when looking towards the action of the affected muscle.
-If during coordinateimetry the field of gaze is recorded (decreases with paresis), then with "provoked diplopia" - the distance between double images, which decreases with paresis.
+As with coordimetry, the distance between the red and white images in nine gaze positions is recorded.
+When interpreting the results, it is necessary to use the rule according to which the distance between double images increases when looking in the direction of the action of the affected muscle.
+If during coordimetry the field of view is recorded (decreases with paresis), then with “provoked diplopia” - the distance between double images, which decreases with paresis.

 Treatment